TheBeachLab/selfhosted/README.md

 ### Get free trusted SSL certificates for your websites

 The following step is to create free trusted SSL certificates.
-This thing used to cost quite a lot of money but now it's pretty straight forward and there's no reason no have an
+This thing used to cost quite a lot of money but now it's pretty straight forward and there's no reason to have an unencrypted connection anymore.

 ```bash
 sudo apt install certbot python3-certbot-nginx